QaleQ/RLMultiplayer/README.md

 To play online:

--The host has to open the required ports (will add later)
+- The host has to open the required ports (will add later)

--Both the client and the host has to be running BakkesMod
+- Both the client and the host has to be running BakkesMod

 - Both the client and the host must subscribe to the map that will be hosted, and then run this script to add the map to the game.